Skip to main content

 Choose a trigger type

-• Best for: Automated code reviews, security scanning, documentation updates
+• Pull Request - Trigger on PR events.
+Best for automated code reviews, security scanning, or documentation updates.

-Time-based - Run on a schedule (hourly, daily, weekly, monthly)
+• Time-based - Run on a schedule (hourly, daily, weekly, monthly).
+Best for dependency updates, nightly security scans, or compliance checks.

 Add steps